Getting your Trinity Audio player ready...

 The holes on a disc brake

-8. When should the motorcycle disc brake plate be changed?
+9. When should the disk brake plate in the bike be changed?

 The front disc is due for replacement when the braking surface is worn more than 1mm on either side.
 For the rear disc, if the braking surface is worn by more than 0.5mm to 0.75mm on either side, it is time for a replacement.
 It is always better to change both front and rear discs simultaneously.
 Check for every six months or every general service instead of a specific km range, which is safer.